PascalSchroederDE/devops_for_ai_bt/content/3chapter.md

 # Method - State of the Art {#sec:method}

 In chapter \ref{sec:devopsai} DevOps practices have been adopted to the new world of AI development.
 One essential technology to meet those requirements is a delivery pipeline, which accompanies the entire development and deployment process.
 In this chapter, first, criteria will be defined to measure the success of a pipeline.
 Then some exemplary frameworks to create such a pipeline and other basic frameworks necessary for the development process will be introduced before it will be explained how to prepare the necessary environment for such frameworks and how to use them.
-Last, an exemplary problem will be created, whose solution will be presented in chapter \ref{sec:result}.
+Last, an exemplary problem will be described, whose solution will be presented in chapter \ref{sec:result}.

 ## Catalogue of criteria {#sec:catalogue}

 For defining the criteria to measure the success of a delivery pipeline framework for AI development, this chapter will be oriented on the adopted and extended practices described in chapter \ref{sec:devopsai}.

 First, it is important to mention that people who are dealing with these enormous amounts of data are usually other people with different skills than those who are usually dealing with IT operations.
-These Data Scientists are not mandatory skilled or even experienced with the delivery and operation of Software.
+The core responsibilities of data scientists are not focused on the delivery and operation of Software.
 This is why a framework for building such a pipeline should be easy to use and standardized as far as possible.
 The Data Scientists should have an easy time to set up the development environment, get familiar to the framework, and learn about the companies culture and working methods.
 This is why the first criteria to evaluate the different approaches is *simplicity*.

 Besides an easy way to use such a delivery pipeline tool, it is also necessary that it is adaptable to other frameworks and technologies.
 This should be one of the main objectives, because technologies are changing quickly, especially in the field of AI.
-What is the most common tool nowadays can be completely outdated in a few weeks when an innovation breaks through.
+What is the most common tool nowadays can be completely outdated in a few weeks when an innovation breaks through, because all this is still a new field of research.
 This is why tools for handling these technologies should be as *adaptable as possible* so that only small adjustments are necessary to change the basic framework or similar.

-Another essential point for the developers that is different from traditional software development is the missing *IDE integration*.
+Another essential point for the developers that is different from traditional software development is the *IDE integration*, which is still far behind those of traditional Software tools.
 Because of some necessary scripts to handle the data during the delivery process, an integrated development environment would be helpful to support the Data Scientist in integrating the script within the delivery pipeline.
 An example of that would be an integration of Jupyter Notebooks.

-Probably the most important point is the *support of a collaboration platform* for the data so that an entire team can work on them at the same time as it is already common with code.
-Additional *versioning* of the data as well as the resulting models would be welcomed as well.
+Another point is the *support of a collaboration platform* for the data so that an entire team can work on them at the same time as it is already common with code.
+Additional *versioning* of the data as well as the resulting models is a mandatory condition as well for being able to handle errors or issues with developed models and guarantee the liability of a product.

-Additionally, it would be necessary to *pass on some parameters* when starting the delivery process, for example, the base model or values for the hyperparameters.
+Additionally, it is necessary to *pass on some parameters* when starting the delivery process, for example, the base model or values for the hyperparameters.

-To enable *scalability* to the delivery process, especially for the training step, the support of a cluster like Kubernetes would be needed.
-For this, every operation has to be containerized, so that it can run on the cluster.
-Ideally, the execution on Kubernetes or a similar cluster is directly integrated.
+To enable *scalability* to the delivery process, especially for the training step, the support of a scalable infrastructure like Kubernetes would be needed.
+In case of Kubernetes, every operation has to be containerized, so that it can run on the cluster.
+Ideally, the execution on Kubernetes or a similar technology is directly integrated.

 For a proper evaluation of the resulting model, good *visualization of the testing results* is desirable.
 The developer has to be able to see the results and react accordingly.